koushik-shetty/Kotel/README.txt

 ThoughtWorks Library Application
 Developed by Koushik Shetty

-This application help to maintain the library at thoughtworks.
+This application helps to maintain the library at ThoughtWorks.